elisa-tech/tsc/safety-architecture/tools/callgraph-tool/README.md

 # We assume $KERNEL contains the path to the target kernel tree root
 KERNEL=$(pwd)
 ```
+__Notice__: Linux kernel releases after v5.9 no longer compile with clang 10.0.0.
+If you encounter this problem you may want to [use crix-callgraph with custom LLVM version](./doc/using_custom_llvm.md).

 ## Generating callgraph database
 To make use of the tool, you first need to generate callgraph database relevant for your kernel source tree and build configuration.